mattcone/markdown-guide/_getting-started/whats-markdown-good-for.md

 In nearly every way, Markdown is the ideal syntax for taking notes.
 Sadly, [Evernote](https://evernote.com/) and [OneNote](https://www.onenote.com/), two of the most popular note applications, don't currently support Markdown.
 The good news is that several other note applications *do* support Markdown:

+- [Obsidian](/tools/obsidian/) is a popular Markdown note-taking application loaded with features.
 - [Simplenote](/tools/simplenote/) is a free, barebones note-taking application available for every platform.
 - [Notable](/tools/notable/) is a note-taking application that runs on a variety of platforms.
 - [Bear](/tools/bear/) is an Evernote-like application available for Mac and iOS devices.
 It doesn't exclusively use Markdown by default, but you can enable Markdown compatibility mode.